RiftValleySoftware/RVS_Spinner/README.md

 This popup is a [`UIControl`](https://developer.apple.com/documentation/uikit/uicontrol) that is opened in the superview of the control, so the superview (the control's container) must be able to support having a larger view added.
 This container will constrain the size of the control, when it pops up.

-You can prescribe the radius of the popup or [`UIPickerView`](https://developer.apple.com/documentation/uikit/uipickerview) at runtime, or in the Interface Builder/Storyboard Editor.
-The sizes of the images will adjust to fit the circle.
+The popup size is calculated from its container.
+Place the center away from the edges and provide sufficient space above it for the picker.
+Icon sizes adjust to fit the ring.

 You can control the open Spinner with gestures.
 It was designed to be thumb-controlled; including a "prize wheel" spinner, where you can send the control spinning in a decelerating rotation.
 The top (most visible) value is the one that will be selected.
 Tapping in a spinning control will stop it.
 You can also single-tap on either side of the open control to advance (decrement) the control by one.